๐ŸชธEnvironmental Policy and Law

 Biomass Energy

-Compare: Geothermal vs. Biomass—both provide dispatchable renewable energy, but geothermal is location-dependent with minimal emissions while biomass is widely available but raises carbon accounting and land use questions.
+Compare: Geothermal vs. Biomass: both provide dispatchable renewable energy, but geothermal is location-dependent with minimal emissions while biomass is widely available but raises carbon accounting and land use questions.
 Biomass policies must address sustainability certification in ways geothermal does not.

 Emerging Ocean Technologies

-Ocean energy represents a frontier for renewable development, with high potential but significant technological and regulatory hurdles.
+Ocean energy represents a frontier for renewable development, with high theoretical potential but significant technological and regulatory hurdles.
 These technologies illustrate the policy challenge of supporting innovation while managing environmental uncertainty.

 Tidal and Wave Energy

-• Marine ecosystem impacts and navigation concerns require specialized environmental review and permitting frameworks
+• Marine ecosystem impacts and navigation concerns require specialized environmental review and permitting frameworks that are still being developed in most countries.

 Enabling Technologies and Infrastructure